 How to Prepare an Advertising Plan

-Before you jump into your tactical advertising ideas, the first step in the process is to provide those reading your ad plan with a high-level overview of your initiative.
+Before you jump into your tactical advertising ideas, the first step is to provide those reading your ad plan with a high-level overview of your initiative.

 1. Provide an overview of your advertising plan.

-Specify the following elements so anyone reading your plan will have a basic understanding of what your campaign is and what you're trying to accomplish:
+By specifying the following elements, anyone reading your plan will have a basic understanding of what your campaign is and what you're trying to accomplish: